iiasa/ece-teaching/message_ix_workshop.rst

 Agenda
 """"""

-**Section I: Introduction to MESSAGEix Modelling Framework**
+**Section I: Introduction to MESSAGEix modelling framework**

-* Introduction to the MESSAGEix modeling framework and its components.
+* Introduction to the MESSAGEix modelling framework and its components.
 * Troubleshooting of the installation.

 **Section II: Building a simple MESSAGEix model**

-* Brief intro to linear optimization.
+* Brief introduction to linear optimization.
-* Brief introduction to energy systems.
+* A review of energy systems modelling.
 * Building a simple model of a coffee machine from scratch using MESSAGEix (step-by-step hands on guide).
 * Discussing some main parameters/equations of the mathematical model.